 Step 2: Prevention

-Minimising the chances of obstetric fistula injuries in the future through expansion of the Hamlin Fistula Ethiopia’s Prevention Program which will see one Hamlin-supported midwifery clinic positioned in every Woreda, staffed by Hamlin Midwives to reduce new fistula injuries and improve maternal health care and outcomes.
+Minimising the chances of obstetric fistula injuries in the future through expansion of Hamlin Fistula Ethiopia’s Prevention Program, which will see one Hamlin-supported midwifery clinic positioned in every Woreda, staffed by Hamlin Midwives to reduce new fistula injuries and improve maternal health care and outcomes.

 Step 3: Education